rynaldigilang/power-bi-report-usage-metrics/README.md

 This limitation made it difficult for the data analytics team to monitor adoption-related OKRs and identify reports or users requiring further investigation.
 To address this, I developed an enhanced Power BI Report Usage Metrics dashboard focused on making report adoption, user engagement, and performance more actionable.

-The analysis is organized into four key areas:
+The analysis is organized into three key areas:

-- **Report Usage and Adoption:** Monitors total views, unique users, average views per user, viewing trends, and the most frequently accessed reports.
+- **Report Usage and Adoption:** Monitors report and page views, viewing trends, report coverage, and the most frequently accessed content.
-- **User Engagement and Retention:** Evaluates repeat usage, meaningful adoption, active days, and each user’s most recent activity.
+- **User Engagement and Retention:** Evaluates adoption, repeat usage, meaningful engagement, active days, reports viewed per user, and user-engagement distribution.
-- **Usage Distribution:** Groups users by activity level to distinguish one-time, occasional, and more engaged users.
-- **Report Performance:** Assesses report load times using percentile-based performance metrics to identify potentially slow reports.
+- **Report Performance:** Assesses report load times using average, P50, P75, and P90 measures to identify comparatively slower reports.

 The dashboard was designed to answer the following questions: